davidgoy/reflect/README.md

 > **Warning:**
 >
 > This will replace the original *htaccess* file created by WordPress, so back up the original file first!

+### How to enhance security even further

+You can also host your WordPress site and your Reflect site on a separate server.

+This means in the extremely, unlikely event that a hacker manages to compromise your Reflect site and break into the server, your WordPress site is not in danger.

 <span><br><br></span>